goktugsengun/non-economic-factors-interest-rates/README.md

 Repository Structure
 non-economic-factors-on-interest-rates.Rmd: This is the main RMarkdown file that contains the full analysis, code, and visualizations.

-data/: Directory containing any datasets used for analysis (if applicable).
+data/: Directory containing any datasets used for analysis. (is not applicable.)

-images/: Directory for images or plots generated during the analysis (if applicable).
+images/: Directory for images or plots generated during the analysis (is not applicable).

 Required Packages
 To run this analysis, you'll need the following R packages.
 If you don't have them installed, you can do so by running the following command in your R console: